QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 .. math:: \bar{K} = \left(\frac{\frac{33}{100}}{\frac{1}{50}+\frac{1}{19}}\right)^{\frac{67}{100}} \approx 9.57583

-Let's verify this with Python and then use this steady-state :math:`\bar K` as our initial capital stock :math:`K_0`
+Let's verify this with Python and then use this steady state :math:`\bar K` as our initial capital stock :math:`K_0`

 .. code-block:: python3